solana-labs/solana/docs/src/proposals/blockstore-rocksdb-compaction.md

 space amplification 1.

 ### Use Current Settings for Metadata Column Families
-The second type of the column families related to shred insertion is medadata column families.
+The second type of the column families related to shred insertion is metadata column families.
 These metadata column families contributes ~1% of the shred insertion data in size.
 The largest metadata column family here is the Index column family, which occupies 0.8% of the shred insertion data.